Here you'll find the most asked questions. Please read them before sending an email.

 This is extremely uncommon, but we can refuse to work on your project for a few reasons :

-- if your mix sounds too bad, that will be impossible to correctlly master the track.
+- if your mix sounds too bad, it will be impossible to correctlly master the track.
 We'll say you what we think you should do to improve your mix.
 We think that master a too bad sounding mix is not really honest ;

 - if your project requires to be extremely specialized in a music style that we don't master, we'll recommend to you a more specialized mastering studio ;